eleftasia/eleftasia.github.io/content/index.md

 email: "eberes+web@cs.washington.edu"
 ---

-## Hello, world!
+## `Hello, world!`

 My name is Eleftheria.
-I'm a Computer Science and Engineering PhD student at the University of Washington.
+I'm a PhD student studying at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
 I do synthetic biology research at the [Seattle Hub for Synthetic Biology](https://alleninstitute.org/division/seattle-hub-for-synthetic-biology/).
-I'm interested in the code that encodes the programs that cells and biological machines execute.
+I'm interested in the information stored in genomes—the code that encodes the programs that biological machines like cells execute.